 I have worked as a private practice optometrist for the same business for almost 13 years now.
+It has it’s ups and downs, but certainly is not a crappy job.
 I purchased the practice in 2002 and hope to sell it within the next few months.
 Wow, what haven’t I learned at this job?
 Aside from always striving to deliver the best eye care, I’ve picked up a few other gems.

 - Running an S-corporation

 - Save 40% of any increase in income until you know how the taxes will turn out

 - How to understand and play the insurance game

 - How to choose which causes to support and who to turn down